Key Takeaway

 | 2030 | $6.0 billion |

-- Growing diaspora population
+- A growing diaspora population

-- Lower transfer costs
+- Lower remittance costs

-- Kenya economic ties
+- Kenya's economic ties

-- Improved infrastructure
+- Improving infrastructure

 Potential Challenges

-- Economic slowdowns in source countries
+- Economic slowdown in sending countries

-- Currency fluctuations
+- Currency value fluctuations

-- Competition from crypto
+- Competition from financial technology (crypto)

-Comparison with Other African Countries
+Comparison With Other African Countries

-| Country | Remittances | % of GDP |
+| Country | Remittance Inflows | % of GDP |

 | Nigeria | $20.5 billion | 4.0% |